-How to Shop for Simple Vintage Engagement Rings February 12, 2020 – Posted in: Jewelry Blog
+How to Shop for a Simple Vintage Engagement Ring February 12, 2020 – Posted in: Jewelry Blog

 The time has come to pop the question and you’re just missing one thing – the perfect engagement ring.
-You know she has her heart set on vintage jewelry that’s not too flashy.
-And the hard part is finding the perfect piece.
+You know she has her heart set on a vintage ring, and that she wants it to be simple and not flashy.

-Don’t worry, this article will help you find the precious one.
-First things first, let’s see what makes a vintage engagement ring simple.
+Don’t worry, this article will help you find the perfect ring, but first thing first, let’s see what makes a vintage engagement ring simple.

 - What Is a Simple Vintage Engagement Ring?